-DOT's fiscal year 2004 management representation letter did not provide all the information necessary to support Treasury and OMB's preparation of the CFS management representation letter.
+Education's fiscal year 2004 management representation letter did not provide all the information necessary to support Treasury and OMB's preparation of the CFS management representation letter.
 This in turn impacted our ability to rely on the representations in the CFS management representation letter in combination with individual federal agency representation letters.

-We identified some needed improvements in four of the five key areas we reviewed.
-First, DOT did not provide the materiality thresholds used to determine, for representation purposes, any matters that were individually or collectively material to its financial statements.
+We identified some needed improvements in three of the five key areas we reviewed.
+First, Education did not provide the materiality thresholds used to determine, for representation purposes, any matters that were individually or collectively material to its financial statements.
 Such individual federal agency thresholds are considered by Treasury and OMB in providing a materiality threshold for the CFS representation letter.
-Second, the letter included 24 of the 29 representations4 from the FAM that were applicable to DOT.
-For the other 5 representations, 3 were not fully included and 2 were not provided at all.
-Next, DOT did not provide a summary of unadjusted misstatements that distinguishes between known and likely misstatements.
-Finally, DOT's letter included a representation that was not consistent with an issue identified in the auditor's report involving the reconciliation of intragovernmental transactions.
+Second, the letter included 25 of the 29 representations4 from the FAM that were applicable to Education.
+For the other 4 representations, 2 were not fully included and 2 were not provided at all.
+Finally, Education did not include a complete summary of unadjusted misstatements with its management representation letter and also did not distinguish between misstatements affecting intragovernmental accounts and misstatements affecting accounts with the public.